-That's because we want to know all about this item before we use it-want to know all about the thing.
-Similarly a goal-we want to know all about this goal.
+That's because we want to know all about this item before we use it - want to know all about the thing.
+Similarly a goal - we want to know all about this goal.
 We want to know if it's an implant goal or it's an actual goal.
-We want to know if it's also an implant goal, you see-and an actual goal.
 Because we might be running into something here sooner or later because the pc inevitably will start to list out of the implant goal sooner or later, and he'll give us some item or two out of the implant goal, and if we're running an actual GPM, we don't want that other item just because it's rocket reading.